 With such in-depth recordings of their own existence, informed Soratami are well aware that their history is one of countless factions and infighting.
-To the common folk, however, this is always characterised as a thing of the past—yes, there used to be many arguments, but not since the divine Emperor showed them the way.
+To the common folk, however, this is always characterised as a thing of the past—yes, there used to be many conflicts, but not since the divine Emperor showed everybody the way.
 Outside of those in authority, few even remember that the Imperial family has maintained its power by repeatedly obliterating opposing factions to the last individual.

 Sorana society has a complex written language using as many as seven alphabets, depending on the writer and the audience, the origin and purpose of the words, and other factors.
-This highly structured system has the advantage of conveying much tonal and contextual information that is not immediately obvious top outsiders; however, it has also been used as a tool to maintain Sorairo’s rigid hierarchy over the years.
+This highly structured system has the advantage of conveying much tonal and contextual information that is not immediately obvious top outsiders; however, it has also been used as a tool to maintain Sorairo’s rigid hierarchy across the ages.

-The drow, imprisoned in the labyrinth within Sorairo, are a matter of state secret.
+The shar, imprisoned in the labyrinth within Sorairo, are a matter of state secret.
 It is much easier to escape through the shadowfell than to breach the gate back to Sorairo’s surface, so few Soratami ever have any reason to know of the shar; those who do are high-ranking members of the Imperial family, or its advisers.
 Conversely, the shar have certainly not forgotten who cast them into the shadow.
 In the hellish world of the Aganai, hate of the Soratami is passed down like an heirloom, often becoming an achor when all else fails.